-- Arranging for patients or clients to be seen at clinics rather than at home, if at all possible. - Arranging for patients or clients to be seen at clinics rather than at home and for security to be present during the meeting - Arranging for another member of staff or a reliable relative of the patient or client to be present during the visit, e.g. if a member of staff is vulnerable to sexual harassment while visiting a member of the opposite sex. - Providing a driver or a taxi if appropriate in areas where cars are might be vandalised, or staff have to go through unsafe areas to make visits. - For severe problems, arranging for a senior member of the trust's management team to write to the household and inform all managers that there must be no visits made to the address, and to make alternative arrangements to provide care.
+- Arranging for patients or clients to be seen at clinics rather than at home, if at all possible. - Arranging for patients or clients to be seen at clinics rather than at home and for security to be present during the meeting - Arranging for another member of staff or a reliable relative of the patient or client to be present during the visit, e.g. if a member of staff is vulnerable to sexual harassment while visiting a member of the opposite sex. - Providing a driver or a taxi if appropriate in areas where cars are might be vandalised, or staff have to go through unsafe areas to make visits. - At KMH security may be available to accompany lone workers travelling around the site at night. - For severe problems, arranging for a senior member of the trust's management team to write to the household and inform all managers that there must be no visits made to the address, and to make alternative arrangements to provide care.
 Also refer to Appendix C of the trust Policy for the Management of Work Related Violence and Aggression: Care of Individuals who are Violent or Abusive (Red Card/Yellow Card).